City Guide to London, UK: Part 3 | Must See Attractions & City Cards

 - The Travelcard is valid only for the number of days the London Pass is valid for.
 For example, if you purchase the six-day city pass, the Travelcard will only be valid for six days.
 We were spending several weeks in London and would be traveling by public transportation before and after our sightseeing adventures.
 So again, this didn’t work for us.

 After careful consideration, we opted not to purchase the Travelcard because it was not the best option for us.
 Instead, we decided to purchase an Oyster, pay as you go, card.
 These cards can be purchased at many of the Rail and Underground stations from an automated machine for a £5 deposit.
 When you’re done with the card you can get a refund of the deposit and whatever is left on the card as long as it’s £10 or less.
 Using an Oyster card is less expensive than purchasing single fare tickets, as single fare tickets can be over double the cost of an Oyster fare.
-Learn more about all of these options at the TfL site.

 The London Pass App!